-|A tri-level stack interchange between U.S. 64 & 264 (Knightdale Bypass) and Interstate 440 (Cliff Benson Beltline) is the western terminus of Interstate 495.
+|A directional T interchange between U.S. 64 & 264 (Knightdale Bypass) and Interstate 440 (Cliff Benson Beltline) was the western terminus of Interstate 495.

-|Interstate 495's east end is located at the full-cloverleaf interchange between U.S. 64 and Interstate 95 west of Rocky Mount.
+|Interstate 495's east end was located at the full-cloverleaf interchange between U.S. 64 and Interstate 95 west of Rocky Mount.

 - Regional Transportation Alliance: Let's Get Moving - Interstate 495.